Two Years Already?

 “Momken netwaseel?” or “May we keep in touch?” has to be the funniest pickup line ever!
-So polite yet stupid and invasive in so many ways… especially when it’s the 20 year old kids almost every single time.
+So polite yet stupid and invasive in so many ways.
+Especially when it’s coming from a teenager almost every single time.

 Wearing Ed Hardy outfits, I mean the whole covered from hat to shoes, never has and never ever will be cute.
 Walk away now.